Dynamic shear suppression in quantum phase space

-A probability density~$\rho(x,p,t)$ gets sheared apart since the associated current~$\VEC{j} = \rho \VEC{v}$ features non-zero gradients of the angular velocity across energy shells.
-This flow is inviscid since no terms suppress the effects of such angular velocity gradients.
+Over time,~$\rho$ gets sheared since~$\VEC{v}$ creates nonzero gradients of its angular velocity across energy shells.
+The classical Hamiltonian \ps flow is inviscid as $\VEC{v}$ is independent of~$\rho$.
+Thus no terms suppress the effects of the gradients of the angular velocity, and so, as time progresses, nonsingular probability distributions in \ps get sheared into ever finer filaments [see~Fig~\ref{fig:Distributions}~\emphLabelbracketed{c}].

-Classical \ps flow proceeds clockwise and, if the angular velocity on higher energy shells is greater than on lower ones, shears distributions clockwise, see Fig.~\ref{fig:Distributions}~\emphLabel{a}; this happens for `hard' potentials whose restoring force rises more than linearly with~$x$ [such as~$V_\cup=({x}/{2})^4$, see Fig.~\ref{fig:LocalShear}~\emphLabel{a}].

-Correspondingly, `soft' potentials, with a less than linear increase of the restoring force, induce anti-clockwise shear, Fig.~\ref{fig:Distributions}~\emphLabel{c}.
-As a representative for soft potentials we use~$V_\vee = {31 x^2}/{10} - { x^4}/{81}$, see Fig.~\ref{fig:LocalShear}~\emphLabel{b} ($V_\vee$ is formally open for large values of~$x$, we restrict its use to `safe' values~$|x|<10$ which allows us to ignore quantum tunnelling out of its central well).

-The shear~$s$ of the classical velocity field~$\VEC{v}$ can be quantified by the directional derivative of the negative~\footnote{The minus sign arises from the convention that \ps flow proceeds clockwise, with negative angular velocity.} scalar curl